Biopsy: Liquid biopsy

 Analysis of cell-free circulating tumor DNA (cfDNA) has an advantage over circulating tumor cells assays in that there is approximately 100 times more cell-free DNA than there is DNA in circulating tumor cells.
 These tests analyze fragments of tumor-cell DNA that are continuously shed by tumors into the bloodstream.
 Companies offering cfDNA next generation sequencing testing include Personal Genome Diagnostics and Guardant Health.
 These tests are moving into widespread use when a tissue biopsy has insufficient material for DNA testing or when it is not safe to do an invasive biopsy procedure, according to a recent report of results on over 15,000 advanced cancer patients sequenced with the Guardant Health test.

 A 2014 study of the blood of 846 patients with 15 different types of cancer in 24 institutions was able to detect the presence of cancer DNA in the body.
 They found tumor DNA in the blood of more than 80 percent of patients with metastatic cancers and about 47 percent of those with localized tumors.
 The test does not indicate the tumor site(s) or other information about the tumor.
 The test did not produce false positives.

 Such tests may also be useful to assess whether malignant cells remain in patients whose tumors have been surgically removed.
 Up to 30 percent are expected to relapse because some tumor cells remain.
 Initial studies identified about half the patients who later relapsed, again without false positives.

 Another potential use is to track the specific DNA mutations driving a tumor.
 Many new cancer medications block specific molecular processes.
-Such tests could allow easier targeting of therapy to tumor.
+Such tests could allow easier targeting of therapy to tumors.